 Our Corporate Governance Principles require our non-management directors, all of whom are also independent under applicable regulations and our Corporate Governance Principles, to have at least one meeting per year without management present.
-We complied with this requirement in 2014.
-In order to facilitate communications among non-management directors on the one hand and management on the other hand, Ms. Harris was selected to serve as the lead director.
+We complied with this requirement in 2016.
+In order to facilitate communications among non-management directors on the one hand and management on the other hand and to preside over executive sessions, Ms. Harris was selected to serve as the lead director.

-Oversight of Risk Management
+Oversight of Risk Management by the Board

 We are exposed to a number of risks, and we regularly identify and evaluate these risks and develop plans to manage them effectively.
 The Audit Committee is charged with a majority of the risk oversight responsibilities on behalf of the Board, our Compensation Committee is charged with the oversight responsibility related to our compensation programs and the Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure and succession planning for our directors.
-Each of our business unit leaders is responsible for various aspects of risk management associated with their business, and our executive officers also have the primary responsibility for enterprise-wide risk management.
+Each of our business unit leaders is responsible for various aspects of risk management associated with their business, and our executive officers, including our CEO, CFO and General Counsel, also have the primary responsibility for enterprise-wide risk management.
 Our CFO and General Counsel work closely with members of senior management, including our accounting staff, our internal audit department and our compliance department to monitor and manage risk.
 The CFO and our General Counsel both report directly to our CEO and meet with the Audit Committee at least four times a year in conjunction with a review of our quarterly and annual periodic SEC filings to discuss important risks we face, highlighting any new risks that may have arisen since they last met.
 Our CFO and General Counsel update our Audit Committee as to changes in our risks on a periodic basis.
-In addition, all nonmanagement members of the Board are invited to attend all committee meetings, regardless of whether the individual sits on the specific committee.
+In addition, all non-management members of the Board are invited to attend all committee meetings, regardless of whether the individual sits on the specific committee.
 Outside of formal meetings, Board members have regular access to senior executives, including our CFO and General Counsel.